 - Requiring the removal of firearms at the scene of a domestic violence incident.

-Vermont law does provide that protective orders for family or household members may, at the court’s discretion as it deems necessary to protect the plaintiff and/or the children, prohibit a defendant from possessing firearms.1
+Though Vermont law does not prohibit individuals subject to domestic violence protective orders from possessing firearms or ammunition, Vermont does provide that a court issuing a protective orders for family or household members may make such orders as it deems necessary to protect the plaintiff and/or the children.
+The Supreme Court of Vermont has found that this provision authorizes the court to prohibit a defendant from possessing firearms.4

 See our Domestic Violence & Firearms policy summary for a comprehensive discussion of this issue.